 Results of large-area ALD tests with Beneq’s new spatial ALD equipment

-During the past months, there has been talk about our new exciting spatial ALD equipment, which will once again make ALD bigger, faster and more flexible.
+Recently, there has been talk about our new exciting spatial ALD equipment, which will once again make ALD bigger, faster and more flexible.
 It is now time to go a little bit deeper in the details of the results of our test runs with the equipment.
 We have now verified the process quality, conformity of coatings and the coating speed.
 It looks promising!

 Verified linear spatial ALD process